James Potts

 • Bascunan v Elsaca: BVI freezing injunction relating to a US$60m fraud claim, with proceedings spanning the BVI, New York and Chile (led by Hodge Malek KC).

-James is ranked as a leading junior for cryptoasset disputes by Chambers and Partners and Legal 500, which describe him as “Great for crypto and general commercial.
+James was nominated as Technology, Data and Crypto Junior of the year in the Legal 500 Bar Awards 2024.
+He is ranked as a leading junior for cryptoasset disputes by Chambers and Partners and Legal 500, which describe him as “excellent technically and very user friendly.
+One of the few barristers in the crypto space who really know their stuff”;Great for crypto and general commercial.
 Gives assured and confident advice and knows all there is to know on crypto work” and “able to provide practical and actionable advice on regulatory matters”.

 He advises on all aspects of cyber fraud and cryptoasset disputes, including freezing injunctions against “Persons Unknown” and cryptoasset exchanges, Norwich Pharmacal/Bankers Trust disclosure orders tracing the proceeds of fraud, blockchain tracing, FCA regulation, anti-money laundering and counter-terrorist financing, sanctions, safeguarding, and financial promotions in relation to cryptoassets.